Establish Connectivity to Microsoft Power BI

 - Test connection (this will also save your entries)

-- You can create Datasets or Elements directly from the respective tabs
+- You can create Datasets and view all the elements or Datasets using this Data Source from the respective tabs

-- Click Permissions to assign permissions to Groups or Power Users
+- Click Permissions to assign Data Source access to Groups or Power Users